N3dal/N3dal/README.md

 </p>

-I'm **Nedal Abudllah** Electronic-Communication engineering student from 🇱🇾 passionate about Computer-Science and Computers in General (Hardware) and (Software).
+I'm **Nedal Abudllah** Electronic-Communication engineering student from 🇱🇾 and a self-taught developer passionate about Computer-Science and Computers in General (Hardware) and (Software).

 - 👀 I’m looking to collaborate on Open-Source Projects.
 - 🐍 I’m looking to collaborate on python projects.